10 Great Jobs for Detail-Oriented People

 Accountant

-Accountants help companies maintain their fiscal records, create budgets, and analyze their financial performance.
-Accountants must be detail oriented, as accounting mistakes or inaccuracies could impact the overall financial health of the company and have long-lasting consequences.
+Accountants help individuals or companies maintain their fiscal records, create budgets, and analyze their financial performance.
+Accountants must be detail oriented, as accounting mistakes or inaccuracies could have long-lasting consequences.
+For example, even a small error could impact the overall financial health of a company or create income tax issues for a self-employed person.

 Architect

 An architect plans and implements designs for buildings and other types of structures.
-In general, architects must be extremely focused on details because their reports and plans must be well-researched and contain exact specifications.
-Mistakes can be expensive for the client and design flaws can have dangerous repercussions.
+In general, architects must be extremely focused on details because their reports and plans must be accurately researched and contain exact specifications.
+Mistakes can be expensive for the client, and design flaws can have dangerous repercussions.

 Web Developer